It's ON for the Sunday 9th July 2017

 The Doggy Paddle is a recreational canoe and kayak event in aid of the Guide Dogs for the Blind Association.
 The trip runs from Royal Leamington Spa, along the rivers Leam and Avon, and ends in historic Stratford-upon-Avon.
 The run takes you through the spectacular grounds of Warwick Castle and Charlecote Manor, and at this time of the year we go out and get all the permissions so that you can run this beautiful and fascinating stretch of river.

 This is a flat-water trip open to any competent paddler who is capable of paddling 18 miles (boats, paddles, etc, not provided.
 Use your own kit or hire it).
 The cost of entering the event is £10 for adults, £5 for under-18s (providing they are accompanied by an adult and capable of completing the trip).
 Please pay on the day at the sign-in desk.
 See the Doggy Paddle Instructions for details on the limited shuttle service available... ideally please sort yourselves out!

 You can enter in advance by sending us the form below, or you can enter on the day.
 If you send us your form we will have a printed copy waiting for you at the check in and you can pay us then.
 If you prefer to wait you can still enter on the day.

-Guide Dogs Just Giving Link or send cheques to Liz Gilbert, Guide Dogs, Warwick New Road, Leamington Spa, CV32 6AH.
+Guide Dogs for the Blind Association Just Giving Link 2017 or send GDBA cheques to Liz Gilbert, Guide Dogs, Warwick New Road, Leamington Spa, CV32 6AH.

 The DoggyPaddle have a group on Facebook